Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Introduction

-Similar to nonlocality, which implies the violating of certain inequalities obtained by assuming classic properties in the outcomes of a model, one can construct inequalities for contextuality.
-Thus the set of so-called classical correlations is determined as satisfying these inequalities, and violations invalidate one of the so-called classical properties previously assumed.
-The study of such contextual inequalities is a field of research in development.
-However, even for simple models the amount of such inequalities necessary to specify the classic set makes the generic study of correlations complicated.

-To understand contextual behavior, and to build tools in the study of specific models, several formalisms were constructed, which have more or less refinement, and with their limitations.
-For example, Contextuality-by-Default \cite{Dzhafarov1, Dzhafarov2, Dzhafarov3} seeks to suppose dependence in contexts from the beginning, on the level of random variables.
-The generalized contextuality \cite{Spekkens_2005} defines contextuality for the entire operational framework, and not just to measurements.
-The formalism of exclusivity graphs \cite{Cabello_2014} identifies the maximum limits of violations with graph properties generated by the relationship between measurement outputs, enabling the identification of the set of quantum correlations.
-The sheaf approach to contextuality \cite{Abramsky_2011} seeks to encode contextuality through a structure in category theory, enabling equivalence between the absence of a global section and contextual behavior.
-The latter also has a study corresponding to the topological property of the models, and the relationship between contextuality and cohomology \cite{Car__2017,caru2018complete,montanhano2021contextuality}.
-The relation with topology can also be used under the appropriate formalism \cite{Okay_2020}.
+To understand contextual behavior, and to build tools in the study of specific models, several formalisms were constructed with their own limitations.
+For example, Contextuality-by-Default \cite{Dzhafarov1,Dzhafarov2,Dzhafarov3} seeks to suppose dependence in contexts from the beginning, on the level of random variables.
+Generalized contextuality \cite{Spekkens_2005} defines contextuality for the entire operational framework, and not just to measurements.
+Exclusivity graphs \cite{Cabello_2014} studies the maximum limits of violations with graph properties generated by the relationship between measurement outcomes, enabling the identification of the set of quantum correlations.
+The Sheaf approach to contextuality \cite{Abramsky_2011} seeks to encode contextuality through a structure in category theory, enabling equivalence between the absence of a global section and contextual behavior.
+It also studies the topological property of the models, and the relationship between contextuality and cohomology \cite{Car__2017,caru2018complete,montanhano2021contextuality}.

-As a more recent example of formalism for the usual contextuality, we have the bundle approach, where the compatibility of measurements is codified in the hypergraph formalism, and for each vertex, understood as a measurement, we have the possible outcomes.
-The contextual behavior follows from the impossibility of globally codify the bundle constructed with these fibers, based on the hypergraph.
-Thus, contextuality appears as a property of the bundle, as a total space.
+As a more recent example of formalism for the usual contextuality, we have the bundle approach, where the compatibility of measurements is codified in a hypergraph and for each vertex, understood as a measurement, we have the outcomes.
+The contextual behavior follows from the impossibility of globally codify the bundle constructed with these fibers, where the base is the compatibility hypergraph.
+Thus, contextuality appears as a property of the bundle.
 Its use already appeared as a graphic resource in the sheaf approach \cite{Beer_2018}, but its due formalism occurred later in Ref. \cite{Terra_2019_FibreBundle}.